 Collectively agreed wages are assumed to be affordable for all covered firms.
 A collective change of firms' interests affects the wage-setting strategy of an employers' association.
 A tendency towards more decentralised bargaining must be initiated by a growing diversity of the firms' interests.
 Hence, a rise in international competition must affect firms differently (Artus 2001), resulting in an increased heterogeneity of the firms' labour demand curves.
-Previous theoretical approaches explain the decentralisation of wage bargaining as a result of increasing differences between firms in their exposure to international competition.3 Firms that are heavily exposed to international competitiveness, these firms are forced to reduce the cost pressure by investing in more efficient technologies, launching innovative products, and substituting self-produced goods for cheaper imported intermediates.
+Previous theoretical approaches explain the decentralisation of wage bargaining as a result of increasing differences between firms in their exposure to international competition.3 Firms that are heavily exposed to international competition face a downsized price-setting margin when competition increases.
+In order to maintain their price competitiveness, these firms are forced to reduce the cost pressure by investing in more efficient technologies, launching innovative products, and substituting self-produced goods for cheaper imported intermediates.